syedrukhiya/Image_Gallery_Project/README.md

 # Image_Gallery_Project
-By using HTML and CSS i enhanced this Image gallery Project.
+By using HTML and CSS I enhanced this Image gallery Project.